yahoojapan/geobleu/README.md

 **Note:**

-* As of Aug 1 (JST), execution of the evaluation fuctions are parallelized with multiprocessing, and you can specify the number of processes by a keyword argument "processes" in both calc_geobleu() and calc_dtw() as in the sample code in "Example usage" section.
+* As of Aug 1 (JST), execution of the evaluation fuctions are parallelized with multiprocessing, and you can specify the number of processes by a keyword argument "processes" in both calc_geobleu() and calc_dtw() as in the sample code in "Example usage" section below.
 The default value is 4.
 * The evaluation functions now support the 5-column format (uid, d, t, x, y) for each step in trajectories, which will be used in actual submission data, in addition to the original 4-column (d, t, x, y).
 The number of columns must be the same among all the steps in two given trajectories.
 * Two evaluation functions for HuMob Challenge 2023, calc_geobleu() and calc_dtw(), were implemented on Jul 18 (JST).
 Please reinstall the package if you are using a previous version.